 People with longer-term budget problems may need to take stronger measures, such as a debt workout plan called a debt management plan available through nonprofit credit counseling agencies.
 Such plans usually cut interest rates in return for a monthly payment plan designed to wipe out the balance due.

-Those with good credit might be able to avoid interest rate hikes by transferring balances to a 0-percent card, and paying off the balance before the interest-free period expires.
+Those with good credit might be able to avoid interest rate hikes by transferring debt to a balance transfer credit card, and paying off the balance before the interest-free period expires.
 Usually there’s a cost, in the form of a balance transfer fee of 3 percent to 5 percent.
 Williams-Oestmann said to note the costs and the length of the interest-free period, and have a plan in place to pay off the balance before interest charges take effect.

 Some families can absorb higher interest costs by cutting excess spending from their budget, she said.
 Restaurant meals and cellphone plans are two good places to look for savings.
 For families with little cash left at the end of the month, such planning is important to avoid a crunch when higher interest rates ratchet up their bills.